Deep18501/XetaAnalytics/README.md

-Install app to check the app
+Install app to check the app.apk